futin/crowd-sourcing/README.md

 This command will delete all images.
 The command `docker images -q` will return all existing images IDs and pass them to the rm command which will delete them.

-More info can be found [here](https://docs.docker.com/engine/reference/commandline/rmi)
+Documentation can be found [here](https://docs.docker.com/engine/reference/commandline/rmi)

 Now make sure that you got what you wanted, by running: